· Chris Hammond

 Discover the evolution of DotNetNuke URLs and learn how to build proper URLs within your modules using NavigateURL method in this informative post.

-What happened to all the DotNetNuke Tips?
 Life once again happened, life and work.
 I’ve been travelling a lot the past two months doing onsite DotNetNuke Training, and as of right now that isn’t slowing down!

 I’m going to try to get back into the swing of posting tips again, not likely daily, but I will do my best to try to get at least two or three a week cranked out.
 To start things back off I’m going to tackle a simple, yet commonly overlooked one.

-How do you build proper URLs inside of your DotNetNuke modules?
 There are a million ways you could go about building links, but there are only a few proper ways.
 Why are there proper ways, and why shouldn’t you just build up all your links manually?
 Mainly because of the provider model that DotNetNuke supports out of the box.
-If you haven’t changed out the Friendly URL provider in your DotNetNuke install, you should, we’ll go into details on how in a future post, but for now check out https://www.ifinity.com.au for a great free, and even better paid for version of a URL Provider for DotNetNuke.

-1. https://www.dnndaily.com/default.aspx?tabid=353
+1. https://www.example.com/default.aspx?tabid=353

-1. https://www.dnndaily.com/tabid/353/default.aspx
+1. https://www.example.com/tabid/353/default.aspx

-then in later versions
+Then in later versions:

-1. https://www.dnndaily.com/home/tabid/353/default.aspx
+1. https://www.example.com/home/tabid/353/default.aspx

-and in the most recent releases of DNN the URLs actually become
+And in the most recent releases of DNN, the URLs actually become:

-1. https://www.dnndaily.com/home.aspx
+1. https://www.example.com/home.aspx

 The latter URL being the Friendliest of them all, but the problem with the current friendly URL provider in DNN is that all of the above URLs would work, and return the exact same page/content.
 The Ifinity URL provider I linked to earlier does it better by doing a 301 redirect for all the “old” URLs and sends them properly to the new URL.
-This prevents you from having multiple pages on your site with exactly the same content, because while you might know that the above links are all the exact same page out of the database, to a search engine like Google they look like unique pages due to the unique URLs.
+This prevents you from having multiple pages on your site with exactly the same content.
+While you might know that the above links are all the exact same page out of the database, to a search engine like Google they look like unique pages due to the unique URLs.

 The common method for building URLs is the NavigateURL method found in the DotNetNuke.Common.Globals namespace.

-1: var pageUrl = DotNetNuke.Common.Globals.NavigateURL(353);
+var pageUrl = DotNetNuke.Common.Globals.NavigateURL(353);

-1: dim pageUrl as string = DotNetNuke.Common.Globals.NavigateURL(353)
+dim pageUrl as string = DotNetNuke.Common.Globals.NavigateURL(353)

-1: var pageUrlParams = DotNetNuke.Common.Globals.NavigateURL(TabId, "", "", "&qs=1&qc=2");
+var pageUrlParams = DotNetNuke.Common.Globals.NavigateURL(TabId, "", "", "&qs=1&qc=2");

-1: var tc = new TabController();
+var tc = new TabController();

-2: TabInfo ti = tc.GetTabByName("PageName",PortalId);
+TabInfo ti = tc.GetTabByName("PageName", PortalId);

-3: var pageUrl = DotNetNuke.Common.Globals.NavigateURL(ti.TabId);
+var pageUrl = DotNetNuke.Common.Globals.NavigateURL(ti.TabId);

 So there are some of the basics for using the NavigateURL method within DNN to generate URLs that are properly formatted based on the Friendly URL provider in place on the website that your module is installed on.
 You can play around with the various signatures of NavigateURL to find out other tricks, such as passing in the ControlKey if you have a module that has multiple Control Keys defined in the module controls for a definition.